Research and teaching seed fund

 Due December 23, 2017

-PPEH invites faculty to apply for grants from the Research and Teaching Seed Funding in support of projects that speak to the Program’s four core commitments:
+PPEH invites faculty to apply for grants from the Research and Teaching Seed Fund in support of projects that speak to the Program’s four core commitments:

 1) Broadly interdisciplinary, collaborative inquiry across the arts and sciences